 For as long as I can remember, I have wanted to be a teacher.

 Many of my earliest influences, beyond my family, were my teachers.
 I never admired professional athletes, or emulated Hollywood celebrities, and though I did have some rock and roll fantasies, it was creative educators who were the real rock stars for me.
-I pursued my education with this career in mind, and for most of my twenty five year rabbinate, I saw myself primarily as a teacher among the many roles that a clergy person ptaekwondo_calligraphylays.
+I pursued my education with this career in mind, and for most of my twenty five year rabbinate, I saw myself primarily as a teacher among the many roles that a clergy person plays.

 For all those years, my teaching centered on Judaism and Jewish practice.
 I read books.
 A lot of books.
 I taught text and ancient